-- 1. Professional relationships with colleagues are based on mutual respect and trust. - 2.
-Nurses and midwives share responsibility with colleagues for providing safe, quality healthcare.
-They work together to achieve the best possible outcomes for patients. - 3.
-Nurses and midwives recognise that effective and consistent documentation is an integral part of their practice and a reflection of the standard of an individual's professional practice.
-They support the ethical management of the documentation and communication of care. - 4.
-Nurses and midwives recognise their role in delegating care appropriately and in providing supervision.
+- 1 Professional relationships with colleagues are based on mutual respect and trust. - 2 Nurses and midwives share responsibility with colleagues for providing safe, quality healthcare.
+They work together to achieve the best possible outcomes for patients. - 3 Nurses and midwives recognise that effective and consistent documentation is an integral part of their practice and a reflection of the standard of an individual's professional practice.
+They support the ethical management of the documentation and communication of care. - 4 Nurses and midwives recognise their role in delegating care appropriately and in providing supervision.

-- You must communicate and work with colleagues to provide safe, quality healthcare to patients.
-You must consult with the patient and refer them to the appropriate health care professional for further treatment if this is required.
-This should be done in a timely manner to ensure continuity of care. - 2.
-Your documentation and communication of care should be carried out in a clear, objective, accurate and timely manner within a legal and ethical framework.
-This includes the appropriate use of information technology and social media. - 3.
-You should address differences of professional opinion with colleagues by discussion and informed debate in a timely and appropriate manner. - 4.
-If the safety or wellbeing of a patient or colleague is affected or put at risk by another colleague's actions, omissions, or incompetence, you must first take appropriate action to protect people from harm.
-You should then immediately report the conduct to your manager, employer and, if necessary, the relevant regulatory body. - You must support junior colleagues and nursing, midwifery and other healthcare students in the learning and on-going development of their professional values, practice and conduct. - 6.
-In your role of guiding and directing student nurses or midwives, you must take responsibility for the care they provide.
-This involves supporting learning, teaching, supervising, assessing practice and taking action to address concerns where they are identified. - 7.
-You should ensure that the patient understands the role of the student nurse or midwife and that the student is supervised by a registered nurse or midwife.
+- 1 You must communicate and work with colleagues to provide safe, quality healthcare to patients.
+You must consult with the patient and refer them to the appropriate healthcare professional for further treatment if this is required.
+This should be done in a timely manner to ensure continuity of care. - 2 Your documentation and communication of care should be carried out in a clear, objective, accurate and timely manner within a legal and ethical framework.
+This includes the appropriate use of information technology and social media. - 3 You should address differences of professional opinion with colleagues by discussion and informed debate in a timely and appropriate manner. - 4 If the safety or wellbeing of a patient or colleague is affected or put at risk by another colleague's actions, omissions or incompetence, you must first take appropriate action to protect people from harm.
+You should then immediately report the conduct to your manager, employer and, if necessary, the relevant regulatory body. - 5 You must support junior colleagues and nursing, midwifery and other healthcare students in the learning and ongoing development of their professional values, practice and conduct.

-- You are accountable if you make a decision to delegate a nursing or midwifery task to someone who is not a registered nurse or midwife. - 9.
-If you delegate tasks or roles, you should provide comprehensive and effective assessment and planning, communication, monitoring and supervision, and evaluation and feedback.
+- 6 In your role of guiding and directing student nurses or midwives you must take responsibility for the care they provide.
+This involves supporting learning, teaching, supervising, assessing practice and taking action to address concerns where they are identified. - 7 You should ensure that the patient understands the role of the student nurse or midwife and that the student is supervised by a registered nurse or midwife. - 8 You are accountable if you decide to delegate a nursing or midwifery task to someone who is not a registered nurse or midwife. - 9 If you delegate tasks or roles, you should provide comprehensive and effective assessment and planning, communication, monitoring and supervision, and evaluation and feedback.

-The following professional guidance documents published by the Board are key sources for this principle.
+We have published the following professional guidance documents.
+These are key sources for this principle.

-- Scope of Nursing and Midwifery Practice Framework, - Recording Clinical Practice Guidance to Nurses and Midwives, - Guidelines on the Key Points That May Be Considered When Developing a Quality Learning Environment.
+- Scope of Nursing and Midwifery Practice Framework - Recording Clinical Practice Professional guidance - National Quality Clinical Learning Environment Audit Tool Professional Guidance Document